amitness/basics/README.md

 - Split into lines
 - Loop over characters
 - Check if substring in string
-- Check if string start with substring
+- Check if string starts with substring
 - Check if string ends with substring
 - Compare two strings
 - Concatenate two strings